Y4yorc/y4yorc.github.io/_posts/2022-12-21-Basic-Doc-For-Async-Programming.md

 async def main():
      # Code here
 ```
-Now, in order to code asynchronous programming, is important to import a library called ```asyncio```, which provides high-level APIs, structured network code and asynchronous framweorks.
+Now, in order to code asynchronous programming, is important to import a library called ```asyncio```, which provides high-level APIs, structured network code and asynchronous frameworks.
 You
 can find more information about this library [here](https://docs.python.org/3/library/asyncio.html).